 The OrthoIndy Spine team consists of fellowship-trained, board-certified spine surgeons, trained to treat injuries and conditions of the back and neck.

-To help you find relief from back pain, the spine doctors at OrthoIndy are now offering FREE reviews of your spine scans.
+To help you find relief from back pain, the spine doctors at OrthoIndy are now offering second opinion consultations of your spine scans.